Adzuki beans are not as well known as other popular legumes such as soybeans and kidney beans.

 As shown in the image, adzuki beans are small red beans with a little white ridge on one side.

 Although some people may initially presume they look like red kidney beans, the two are fairly different in shape and size.
 Adzuki beans are much smaller, approximately half the size, and they do not share the renowned ‘kidney-shaped’ appearance with kidney beans.
+They are similar in size (and have similar nutritional properties) to mung beans and cannellini beans.

 Due to their high fiber content, adzuki beans have a somewhat firm and chewy texture.